vdbrink/vdbrink.github.io/docker/index.md

 # Docker compose examples

 The advantage of running applications using Docker is that it's easy to setup.
-Just with a few line you can have an application up and running.
+Just with a few lines, you can have an application up and running.
-Also update or rollback a version is possible with a single command.
+Also, update or rollback a version is possible with a single command.
-For backup you don't need to backup the application itself, but only the data(base) and configuration files are enough.
+For backup, it's not needed to backup the application itself, only the data(base) and configuration files are enough.

 ## Table of Contents